microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 <img src="images/configurationChange.PNG"><br>

 2. Run Build and Clean on the project.
-(Hammer + Broom on the toolbar).
+(Hammer + Broom on the toolbar).  <br>

+*Important: Run* **Build and Clean** *when the configuration is changed.
+The cleaning operation clears any old files which may cause compile errors.*

 ## Table of Contents